-The BOSTID panel agreed that the following types of projects should be supported by donor agencies through a joint African/U.S. expert committee set up to promote cooperation in the development of science and technology information services and systems in Africa.
-The expert committee should be responsible for the following activities.
+The BOSTID panel agreed that a joint African/North American expert committee should be established to promote cooperation in the development of STI services and systems in Africa.
+The expert committee should be responsible for the following types of activities.